 In order to transact business at the annual meeting, we must have a quorum.
-This means that at least a majority of the outstanding shares eligible to vote must be represented at the annual meeting, either by proxy or in person.
+This means that at least a majority of the issued and outstanding shares entitled to vote must be represented at the annual meeting, either by proxy or in person.
 Abstentions and broker nonvotes are counted as present and entitled to vote for purposes of determining a quorum.
 Broker nonvotes occur when a broker returns a proxy, but indicates that it does not have authority to vote on a particular proposal.
 Treasury shares, which are shares owned by IDEXX itself, are not voted and do not count towards establishing a quorum.
+If a quorum is not present, the meeting will be adjourned until a quorum is obtained.